-The following conditions must be complied with in undertaking all forestry activities commenced during this licence period and permitted by this licence.
+This Schedule (Schedule 4) applies with respect to forestry activities in the Tumut Subregion (as defined in clause 1 of this approval) and continues to apply to forestry activities in the South Coast Subregion commenced before the commencement of Schedule 4A.
+The conditions set out in this Schedule must be complied with in undertaking those activities, where they are commenced during the licence period and are permitted by this licence.
 Note that the environmental outcomes specified in this schedule must be complied with and that the italicised notes are guidance only.
 Compliance with the guidance notes may not necessarily achieve the required environmental outcomes, and site-specific techniques must be developed and applied.